wanxinxie/Coreference-Resolution-in-the-Domain-of-Holocaust-Testimonies/README.md

 xcode-select --install
 ```

+If you are using SIL lab computer or your mac system is <= macOS Catalina version 10.15.3, download the Xcode package from [here](https://developer.apple.com/download/more/?=command%20line%20tools) and then install.

 2. Next you can install Homebrew by running the command:
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-3. Now you can install python 3 by running the command:
+3. Now you can install python 2 by running the command:
 ```
 cd ~
 wget https://raw.githubusercontent.com/Homebrew/homebrew-core/86a44a0a552c673a05f11018459c9f5faae3becc/Formula/python@2.rb